rfrazier716/rfrazier716.github.io/posts/data-science-vcs.rst

     $ poetry run python -m ipykernel install --user --name project_x_env --display-name "My Awesome Data Science Environment"

 Now you can Launch Jupyter from **any** environment, including the global environment, and still access this environment's packages.
+If you don't have Jupyter installed globally, you can run the installation in our environment by executing :code:`poetry run jupyter lab`.
+Alternatively, creating and opening an :code:`*.ipynb` file in VSCode will change enable the data science view.

 .. figure:: /images/data_science_vcs/kernel_addition.png
     :align: center